Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Moduli spaces with trivial holonomy

 Inserting these expansions into (\ref{a1}) we obtain $a_{{\bf y},\lambda}=B_{{\bf y},\lambda}+b_{{\bf y},\lambda}$ for the perturbation where the singular Euclidean term looks like

 and $b_{{\bf y},\lambda}$ is of $O(1)$ hence regular in $B^4_\varepsilon ({\bf y})$.

 Regarding the spin connection $\nabla_A$, note that the SU$(2)^+$ bundle $\Sigma^+$ is trivial over $M_V$.
-The metric is anti-self-dual and has vanishing Ricci curvature hence the spin connection is flat and since $M_V$ is simply connected it is just the trivial flat connection.
+The metric is anti-self-dual hence the spin connection is flat and since $M_V$ is simply connected it is just the trivial flat connection.
 Writing $\nabla_A\vert_{B^4_\varepsilon (y)} =\dd +A$ we simply find $A=0$ in the natural gauge (\ref{bazis}).

 Putting all of these into (\ref{perturbacio}) we eventually come up in the gauge (\ref{bazis}) we use with an expansion of the vector potential as follows:

 whose only singular term is $B_{{\bf y},\lambda}$ but still $\tilde{A}_{{\bf y},\lambda}\in L^2_{1,\tilde{A}_{{\bf y},\lambda}}(\Lambda^1B^*_\varepsilon ({\bf y})\otimes{\rm End}\Sigma^+\vert_{B^*_\varepsilon ({\bf y})})$.